zachpino/digidev-f19/week02/homework.md

 ##### Readings (2 hours)

+- Read this short Guardian article first [*What would a truly disabled-accessible city look like?*](https://www.theguardian.com/cities/2018/feb/14/what-disability-accessible-city-look-like).
+Before continuing to the other readings this week, try to articulate exactly what Chicago could and should be learning from these other cities.
+Are these lessons transferrable to our context here in the Great Plains of North America?

 - Read [Kat Holmes' *Mismatch*](https://drive.google.com/drive/folders/1lRB-g2c6-mOYRbo-Usb9As9pjDypJPDH?usp=sharing), pages 84 - 123 and prepare for discussion.
+In particular, pay attention to the chapter titled "Human-Led, Beyond Human-Centered Design", pages 105-108, which is summed up in the quietly revolutionary first paragraph on page 118.
+What authority structures is Holmes targeting with these sentences?
+ID is the birthplace of User-Centered Design, what is her proposal for us?
 Please write down *on paper* three questions that this reading provoked in your mind to discuss with your peers.

-- Read this short Guardian article [*What would a truly disabled-accessible city look like?*](https://www.theguardian.com/cities/2018/feb/14/what-disability-accessible-city-look-like).

 - Skim this short excerpt *Transportation Patterns and Problems of People with Disabilities* from [*The Future of Disability in America*](https://www.ncbi.nlm.nih.gov/books/NBK11420/).
 The whole book is available in the shared readings folder.
 Again, three questions on paper please!

+- We will start class with small group discussion, so please come prepared to prompt one another.

 -----